toke/ansible-tor/README.md

 * **port**: Port to be exposed in the TOR-Network
 * **source**: The ip-address and port of the service to be exposed

+To support version 3 onion services add **version**: 3 to the hidden_service configuration.

 ##### ***Optional***:
 | Name | Description | Default Value |
 | :--- | :---------- | :------------ |
 | tor_become | whether to become root during the installation | true
 | tor_config_dir | Tor configuration file directory | /etc/tor
 | tor_root_group | Group of the root-User | root

 ## Dependencies